 Summarize the proposed strategies and activities of your direct service unit.
-If you have subcontracted, note that services are to be provided by a subcontractor.
+If you have subcontracted, note services provided by the subcontractor.
 Group your strategies, activities and measures under the following headings (see sample in Appendix F).

-Strategy Activities Measures ealth Services.
-List • vities necessary to provide mental rmine how well you have done the Strategy Activities Measures ne measures you wil l use to determine how well you l ressary to promote child welfare.
-List have done the activities and whether he measures you wil you have been succes l use to determine how well you l • • l use to determine how well you lesful. have done the activities and whether he measures you will you have been success Strategy Teen Pregnancy I pregnancy.
-List the Activities Prevention - list one strategy and have done the activities and whether
+Strategy Activities Measures nealth Services.
+List res - list one strategy and the active measures you will use to determine you have been successful. vities necessary to provide mental ine how well you have done the Strategy Activities Measures neasures you will us e to determine how well you have essary to promote child welfare.
+List e done the activities and whether you measures you will us e to determine how well you have • • measures you will us have been successful e to determine how well you have e done the activities and whether you measures you will us have been successful Strategy a.
+Teen Pregnancy I pregnancy.
+List I Activities Measures the activities necessary to prevent teen

 Strategy Activities Measures

-positive youth dev d the activities necessary to promote will use to determine how well you n successful.
+positive youth dev If the activities necessary to promote the set of determine how well you have sessful.

 Strategy Activities Measures

-asures you will use to determine ities necessary to improve community how well you have done the activities
+• res you will use to determine how ies necessary to improve community well you have done the activities and

 Strategy Activities Measures